@ Cookridge Hall Health & Fitness, Cookridge Hall, Cookridge Lane, Leeds LS16 7NL

 Useful questions you may wish to ask when looking for a physiotherapist:

-Are they Chartered (MCSP) and a member of the Health Professions Council (HPC)?
+Are they Chartered (MCSP) and a member of the Health and Care Professions Council (HCPC)?

 How long have they been qualified?